MogasbeShopKart/MogasbeShopKart.github.io/README.md

 As of now only supports the template of what will become a fully developed website.

+## Bugs

+If there are any bugs found in our implementation or you find difficulty in accessing anything within the website and you have a suggestion please email our team @:

+shopkartwebdev@gmail.com

 # Contributor Covenant Code of Conduct

 ## Our Pledge